Home Museum collection Permanent collection

 Thooft & co.

-Joost Thooft, the new owner of De Porceleyne Fles since 1876, had an insatiable hunger for knowledge about the product and the company was given a new lease of life under his management.
-He was advised and assisted by Adolf Le Comte, who joined the company as artistic manager in 1877.
-From that moment on De Porceleyne Fles did not only manufacture an extensive assortment of delftware, but also created several new products which were produced for either a shorter or longer period of time.
+Joost Thooft, who became owner of De Porceleyne Fles in 1876, had an insatiable thirst for knowledge about the product and breathed new life into the company.
+He was assisted by Adolf Le Comte, who took over as artistic director in 1877.
+From that moment on, De Porceleyne Fles no longer only developed an extensive Delftware range, but also numerous other products.

 Schiffmacher Royal Blue Tattoo